Tag Archives: Örebro University

 The programme and the doctoral studentship

-The doctoral programme consists of courses and an independent research project that you will present in a doctoral thesis.
-The programme concludes with a doctoral degree and comprises 240 credits, which corresponds to four years of full-time study.
+The doctoral programme consists of courses and an independent research project that you will present in a licentiate thesis.
+The programme concludes with a licentiate degree and comprises 120 credits, which corresponds to two years of full-time study.
+There is a possibility to continue to a doctoral degree (in total 240 credits) providing that additional funding is available.

 Entry requirements and selection

-Applicants meet the specific entry requirements for research studies in computer science if they have been awarded a Degree of Master of Science in Engineering or a one-year Master’s degree from a programme within the subject field or related subjects, or if he or she has received a passing grade of at least 120 credits, including an independent project on the second cycle, in a main field of study of relevance to the computer science field.
-A person who has acquired substantially corresponding knowledge, in Sweden or abroad, also meets the specific entry requirements.
+Applicants meet the specific entry requirements for doctoral studies in Chemistry if they have higher education-approved courses of at least 120 credits in Chemistry, including an independent project at advanced level in Chemistry or a related subject (Environmental science).
+An applicant who has acquired substantially corresponding knowledge, in Sweden or abroad, also meets the specific entry requirements.

 Information